About The Trust

 Representatives of CAS Trust board subsequently met Katrien Meire and Richard Murray and advised them that the majority view of CAS Trust members was that the situation under Duchâtelet's ownership was irretrievable and that the only way for the club to regain the trust and support of fans would be under new ownership.

-At its 2016 AGM the English Football League (EFL) adopted a new rule requiring its member clubs to enter into a process of strategic dialogue with their supporters.
+At its 2016 AGM, the English Football League (EFL) adopted a new rule requiring its member clubs to enter into a process of strategic dialogue with their supporters.
 This rule was the outcome of negotiation since 2014 between the EFL, The Premier League, the FA, The Dept of Culture, Media and Sport and Supporters Direct and The Football Supporters Federation.

 CAS Trust continues to believe that it will be very difficult under Duchâtelet's ownership to recover the trust and affinity required to establish unity with a large number of supporters and that, without such unity, enduring success is unlikely.
 The situation has worsened since April 2016.
-The club were relegated from The Championship.
+The club was relegated from The Championship.
 Thousands of season ticket holders did not renew.
 Supporters expressed the extent of their opposition by raising over £50,000 to fund protests.
 We remain of the view that only a change of ownership can provide a platform for a revival of the club.

 However, in line with our constitution, we also remain committed to communication.
 As outlined in our 2015/16 annual report (and confirmed at our November 2016 AGM) we aim to ensure that strategic dialogue in accordance with EFL rules is maximised.
-The club have stated that the Fans Forum is their preferred vehicle for this.
-We have serious reservations about the suitability of the Fans Forum for this purpose but we are nevertheless committed to the principle of strategic dialogue and we aim to conduct dialogue in a way which will ensure that the views and aspirations of our members are trenchantly expressed and that the executive are held to account.
+The club has stated that the Fans Forum is their preferred vehicle for this.
+We have serious reservations about the suitability of the Fans Forum for this purpose but we are nevertheless committed to the principle of strategic dialogue and we aim to conduct dialogue in a way which will ensure that the views and aspirations of our members are trenchantly expressed and that the executive is held to account.